Aqyila

-Taahira Aquiyla Duff, known by her stage name Aqyila, is a Canadian actress and R&B singer from Toronto, Ontario.
+Taahira Aquiyla Duff, known by her stage name Aqyila, is a Canadian-Jamaican Contemporary R&B singer-songwriter from Toronto, Ontario.

 Music

 She is most noted as winner of the Juno Award for Traditional R&B/Soul Recording of the Year at the Juno Awards of 2024, for her single "Hello".

 She also received nominations for Contemporary R&B/Soul Recording of the Year at the Juno Awards of 2022 for her single "Vibe for Me (Bob for Me)" and the Juno Awards of 2024 for her EP For the Better.
 Her debut LP Falling Into Place came out March 28, 2025.

 Acting

 Aqyila made her acting debut in the 300th episode of Murdoch Mysteries as Jazz singer Eudora Nadeau.